Citation, DOI and article data

-Patients typically present in the 5th-7th decades but the condition has also been reported in young 5.
-Usually these lesions are sporadic, however they can be seen in the setting of osteoarthritis, collagen vascular disorders or previous trauma 3.
+Patients typically present in the 5th-7th decades, but the condition has also been reported in the young 5.
+Usually these lesions are sporadic, however, they can be seen in the setting of osteoarthritis, collagen vascular disorders, or previous trauma 3.

-Clinically presentation is with painless joint swelling, frequently with an associated effusion.
+The clinical presentation is of joint swelling, variable arthralgia, and frequently with an associated effusion 8.

-The most frequent site of involvement is suprapatellar bursa of knee joint, and the disorder is usually unilateral 1-3.
+The knee is by far the commonest affected joint (particularly at the suprapatellar bursa), and involvement is usually unilateral 1-3.
 Occasional reports of hip, shoulder, wrist elbow are also reported.
 Other joint involvement is uncommon.
-Involvement of tendon sheath is even rarer.
+Involvement of the tendon sheath is even rarer.

 The normal synovium is replaced by hypertrophied villi demonstrating marked deposition of mature lipocytes within them 4,5.